zowe/community/Technical-Steering-Committee/guidelines/breaking-changes.md

     - Adding or removing errors
     - Altering expected timing of an event

+4. Web UI-specific breaking changes:

+    - Removing a UI component without adding an alternative way how to access the functionality.
+    - Altering an icon’s pictogram significantly while retaining the icon name.

 **Examples of non-breaking changes:**

 1. CLI-specific non-breaking changes: